 The "Healthy Rental Housing Act" aims to enhance tenant protections regarding mold in residential rental properties in South Carolina.
 The bill introduces a new section, 27-40-635, which allows landlords to require tenants to temporarily vacate their units for mold remediation, providing comparable housing or hotel accommodations at no cost to the tenant during this period.
 However, tenants remain responsible for rent payments throughout the remediation process.
-The bill also clarifies that landlords are responsible for mold remediation costs unless the mold results from tenant negligence.
+The bill also clarifies that landlords are responsible for the costs of mold remediation unless the mold results from tenant negligence.

 Statutes affected: